dsmagicug/msitu/README.md

-# kibira
+# Msitu
-Kibira is a tree planting app meant to simplify the pegging and rope-tying process, during tree planting.
+Msitu is a tree planting app meant to simplify the pegging and rope-tying process, during tree planting.
 The app is used in conjunction with a RTK Rover and RTK base station.
 This allows us to map statelite provided coordinates onto the ground with an error margin margin of just 1cm.

 ## License